 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in effect 'overcools' itself.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+In short, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapery.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into an expensive repair.
+This can become a costly repair.
 When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a new system.
-In fact, many people are forced to pick between installing a new system and repairing the damaged one.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+In fact, many people are forced to pick between installing a new system and repairing the damaged model.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.